w3qxst1ck/webAppTest/README.md

 #### 1. Nginx container which accepts 80 port and proxy to container with api ####
 #### 2. Api which accepts 8000 and have two endpoints for create and retrieve messages (with post and get http requests) ####
 #### 3. MongoDB container contains database for storing records ####
-#### 4. TgBot container contains code base for python aiogram3 telegram bot which refers to nginx container by container name and 80 port ####
+#### 4. TgBot container contains code base for python aiogram3 telegram bot which refers to nginx container by container name and 80 port.
+List of messages has pagination and telegram id of sender ####

 Start command to run app with docker compose:
 ```